merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 - The genomes in black layers.
 - The inner dendrogram: every leaf of that dendrogram is a gene cluster.
 - The black heatmap: presence/absence of a gene from a genome in a gene cluster.
-- Multiple colorful additional layers with information about the underlying gene-cluster.
+- Multiple colorful additional layers with information about the underlying gene cluster.
 - Some layer (genome) data at the right-end of the circular heatmap.

 First of all, let's reorder the genomes.
 By default they will simply appear in alphabetical order, which is not very interesting.
 In the main panel, you can scroll down to "Layers" and select `gene_cluster_frequency`:

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_02.png" width=50 %}

 The resulting figure will now pull together genomes that share similar gene content.
-It may not be very noticeable at first but if you pay attention between the before/after you will notice that we have now two cluster (see dendrogram on the right):
+It may not be very noticeable at first but if you pay attention between the before/after you will notice that we have now two clusters (see dendrogram on the right):

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_03.png" width=80 %}

 {:.figure-caption}
 This figure was made with a dendrogram radius of 4500.
-You can change it in the Options tab.
+You can change the radius in the Options tab.

-Now that you have made some modification to your interactive figure, it would be a good idea to save it.
-The aesthetics of a figure are save in a "State", you will find a button on the bottom left of the interface to save it.
-You can have multiple state for the same pangenome (different colors, different layers being displayed, etc).
+Now that you have made some modifications to your interactive figure, it would be a good idea to save those settings.
+The aesthetics of a figure are saved in a "State", and you will find a button on the bottom left of the interface to save it.
+You can store multiple states for the same pangenome (different colors, different layers being displayed, etc).
 The state called `default` will always be the one displayed when you start an interactive interface.
-The state can also be exported/imported from the terminal with the command lines {% include PROGRAM name="anvi-export-state" %} and {% include PROGRAM name="anvi-import-state" %}.
+The state can also be exported/imported from the terminal with the programs {% include PROGRAM name="anvi-export-state" %} and {% include PROGRAM name="anvi-import-state" %}.

 You can spend some time getting familiar with the interface and all the possible customisation options.
 For instance, here is the pangenome figure I made: